maxfischer2781/xrootdlib/README.rst

 ``xrootdlib.streams``
     Stream-like converter, reader and representations for various XRootD information sources.
-    Each stream produces a pre-processed representation of information, which exposes all relevant information.
+    Each stream produces a pre-processed representation of information, which directly exposes all relevant information.

 ``xrootdlib.structs``
     Representations of various ``struct`` used by XRootD to provide or digest data.